 There are different methods parents use to help their children become proficient potty-goers.
 The most important thing to remember while your child is learning to use the potty, is to remain gentle and calm through the learning process.

 The “Oh, Crap!
 Potty Training Book ” is a very popular one that is recommended in pretty much every parenting circle.
-I used the tips in the book for my middle child and potty “training” was a snap!
+There are more Montessori-aligned book suggestions in my potty training 101 article.

 Music (2-6 years)